CONFLICTS OF INTEREST POLICY

 - the Conflicts Monitoring Log and the Conflicts Identification and Management Map;

 - Conflicts of Interest Notification Forms;

 - details of any review work carried out (including any decisions made on conflicts management); and

 - any other documentation used to demonstrate the management of conflicts of interest.

 The company shall include all conflicts of interest entailing a risk of damage (regardless of the materiality of the conflict of interest) to the interests of one or more clients and senior management shall receive on a frequent basis, and at least annually, written reports on situations regarding conflicts of interest.

-VIII Disclosure of conflict of interest
+IX.
+Disclosure of conflict of interest

 Disclosure to clients of conflicts of interest that cannot be sufficiently managed to prevent risk of damage to clients is only a measure of the last resort.